jrmwng/like2015/README.md

 # like2015
-like c++ template, see wiki page for description...
+like c++ template, see [like2015 wiki page](https://github.com/jrmwng/like2015/wiki) for description...

     namespace like
     {